 Imprology improv training logo

-Fragments Of An Improvisation Timeline
+Improvisation Early Timeline

-1897 – Paris (France) – Andre Antoine's naturalistic theatre: the rise of the fourth wall.
+1880s–90s. – Paris (France) – Andre Antoine's naturalistic theatre: the rise of the fourth wall.

 1898 – Moscow (Russia) – Art Theatre founded by Constantin Stanislavski on the principle of realistic theatre.